DanielPollithy/danielpollithy.github.io/_posts/2018-03-05-ethereum-iota-hackathon.md

 ![drone.jpeg]({{site.baseurl}}/images/drone.jpeg)

 - The Drone: We attached a raspberry pi 2 with a usb powerbank to a small quadrocopter.
-The powerbank powers the rasbpy and is also connected to an inductive charging card for cellphones.
+The powerbank powers the raspby and is also connected to an inductive charging card for cellphones.
-- The charging station is box with a HiKey board (which was suggested by the guys from Eciotify) and an inductive charging station from Samsung.
+- The charging station is a box with a HiKey board (which was suggested by the guys from Eciotify) and an inductive charging station from Samsung.
 The charging station was controlled by a Relais to turn it on and off.

 ### Software